satur-io/estoraje/README.md

 ### Architecture

 We actually need two different features to make our system functional: On one side, we need to decide on an approach to distribute the data among the nodes, and on the other side, we must coordinate these nodes.
 This could be done in some different ways: master-slave, consensus algorithm...
-To make a decision is essential to know what are we expecting from our system: ¿High availability? ¿Large storage? ¿Real-time? ¿Consistency?
+To make a decision is essential to know what are we expecting from our system: High availability?
+Large storage?
+Real-time?
+Consistency?
 So, to simplify, we are assuming some outlines our use-case:

 - All nodes should have the same responsibility and be, as far as possible, identical.
 Just one source code for each piece.
 - We expect more reading than writing.
 Also, we expect that a handful of keys are requested more times than the other ones.